Alien-AV/gangster-game/pr-56/game-design.md

 5. Have Brains purchase businesses and then create illicit operations behind them.
 When building an illicit operation you can select from counterfeiting money, producing drugs, running illegal gambling or fencing stolen goods.
 6. Balance money, territory, patrols and heat while gradually growing your empire.
 Heat rises each second based on unpatrolled blocks and any disagreeable owners.
 7. Occasionally an extortion attempt fails, leaving a disagreeable owner who refuses to pay.
 Failed extortions do not add territory and the owner will steadily raise heat until dealt with.
 These are tracked by a "disagreeable owners" counter.
+8. Send Fists to intimidate these owners.
+Successful intimidation removes one disagreeable owner and increases fear.

 These notes are kept short on purpose – the goal is simply to track the prototype design as it evolves.